-Obama at UN: Nation of walls 'would only imprison itself'
+Obama at UN warns Americans against walls and nationalism

 "I believe that at this moment we all face a choice," Obama said.
 "We can choose to press forward with a better model of cooperation and integration or we can retreat into a world sharply divided and ultimately in conflict along age-old lines of nation and tribe and race and religion.
 I want to suggest to you today that we must go forward and not back."

-While he warned that "extremism will continue to be exported overseas," he argued that nations shouldn't isolate themselves by not welcoming outsiders.
+He made scant mention of individual world flash points, choosing instead to offer a more thematic recap of his foreign agenda.

-"The world is too small for us to simply build a wall and prevent it from affecting our own societies," Obama said.
+"The world is by many measures less violent and more prosperous than ever before.
+And yet our societies are filled with uncertainty and unease and strife," Obama said.
+"Despite enormous progress, as people lose trust in institutions, governing becomes more difficult and tensions between nations become more quick to surface."

-He also said that the United States and other developed nations must set a better example for emerging democracies.
+Obama continued his tradition at the UN of acknowledging areas where the US has fallen short in its practice of democracy, saying his country and other developed nations must set a better example for emerging democracies.

 Citing the pervasive role of money in politics, entrenched party allegiances and a patchwork of voting laws, Obama said it was up to long-established nations to show the way forward.